Sahara camel race glory brings boy jockey big dreams for his future - RFI

 Before the race, he had predicted: "This camel is a winning camel.
 This very day, inshallah."

-"There are prizes of course, but they are not what interest us.
-It is to win,” Hassan Mohamed, owner of a large stable, says with a smile.
+"There are prizes of course, but they are not what interests us.
+It is to win," Hassan Mohamed, owner of a large stable, says with a smile.

 "We are looking for pleasure and glory alone."